Deduction Theorem: The Problematic Nature of Common Practice in Game Theory: Abstract

 \section{Abstract}

-We consider the Deduction Theorem that is used in the literature of game theory to run a purported proof by contradiction.
+We consider the Deduction Theorem used in the literature of game theory to run a purported proof by contradiction.
 In the context of game theory, it is stated that if we have a proof of $\phi \vdash \varphi$, then we also have a proof of $\phi \Rightarrow \varphi$.
-Hence, the proof of $\phi \Rightarrow \varphi$ is deduced from a previous known statement.
-However, we argue that one has to manage to prove that the clauses $\phi$ and $\varphi$ exist, i.e., they are known true statements in order to establish that $\phi \vdash \varphi$ is provable, and that therefore $\phi \Rightarrow \varphi$ is provable as well.
-Thus, we are only allowed to reason with known true statements, i.e., we are not allowed to assume that $\phi$ or $\varphi$ exist.
-Doing so, leads immediately to a wrong conclusion.
+Hence, the proof of $\phi \Rightarrow \varphi$ is deduced from a previously known statement.
+However, we argue that one has to manage to establish that a proof exists for the clauses $\phi$ and $\varphi$, i.e., they are known true statements in order to show that $\phi \vdash \varphi$ is provable, and that therefore $\phi \Rightarrow \varphi$ is provable as well.
+Thus, we are not allowed to assume that the clause $\phi$ or $\varphi$ is a true statement.
+This leads immediately to a wrong conclusion.
 Apart from this, we stress to other facts why the Deduction Theorem is not applicable to run a proof by contradiction.
 Finally, we present an example from industrial cooperation where the Deduction Theorem is not correctly applied with the consequence that the obtained result contradicts the well-known aggregation issue.\\

 {\bfseries JEL Classifications}: C71. \\ {\bfseries MS Classifications 2010}: 03B05, 91A12, 91B24 \\ {\bfseries Keywords}: Propositional Logic, Deduction Theorem, Herbrand Theorem, Proof by Contradiction, TU Games, Cooperative Oligopoly Games, Partition Function Approach, $\gamma$-Belief, Nash Equilibrium, Aggregation across Firms.